-Appliances have come a long way in 20 years.
+Appliances have come a long way over the years.
 Just looking at a new dishwasher and it’s long list of features can leave the consumer overwhelmed.
 These days, it’s important to ask yourself exactly what you want from your dishwasher so you can zero in on the best fit for you.

 Start with general questions like:

 – What colour do I want (Stainless Steel, Black, Panel Ready)?

 – How many loads of dishes do I do in one week?

 A common mistake when buying a new appliance is that consumers feel they can walk into a store, look at 4 or 5 different options and be done.
 Unfortunately, these days you will walk into the store and have 30 to 40 different options.
 By answering some general questions, you can quickly narrow these options down, saving you a lot of time.